ReactiveSets/toubkal/README.md

 Toubkal is already quite reliable thanks to its comprehensive test suite and is currently used to deliver a complex enterprise web application.

-The architecture of Toubkal is now stable, with main components (pipelets, queries, and transaction) well defined.
+The architecture of Toubkal is now stable, with main components (pipelets, plugs, queries, and transaction) well defined.

 Although the API may still change from time to time, we have entered a more mature phase where the high level API is now quite stable, while lower-level API changes much less often.

-Toubkal should provide a functionally-rich framework by version 0.6 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.
+Toubkal should provide a functionally-rich framework by version 0.5 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.

 ### Our Team
 Toubkal is developped by a dedicated small team of experienced and passionate back-end and front-end developpers.
-We have enough resources to complete this project.

 If you are an experienced javascript programmer, understand the power of reactive programming and would like to join our team, please contact us.